ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 // Example: "m.room.create"
 opaque EventType;

-enum {
-   reserved(0),
-   mimi10(1), // MIMI 1.0
-   (65535)
-} ProtocolVersion;

 struct {
-   // The protocol version this event is created for.
-   ProtocolVersion version;

-   // The room ID where the event is sent in context of. opaque roomId;

    // The event type.
    EventType type;

-   // Who or what sent this event.
-For example, a user ID. opaque sender;

    // Additional fields may be present as dependent on event type. select (Event.type) {
       case "m.room.user":
          // MLSMessage containing a UserEvent proposal
          MLSMessage user_event_proposal;
-      case "m.room.participant_list":
-         ParticipantListEvent content;
       case "ds.proposal":
          DSRequest ds_proposal;
       case "ds.commit":